pruizf/disco/README.md

 ### Scansion

-For Filipino sonnets, scansion was annotated with the [Rantanplan](https://github.com/linhd-postdata/rantanplan) tool (de la Rosa et al., 2020).
+For Filipino sonnets, metrical scansion (i.e. weak and strong metrical syllables) was annotated with the [Rantanplan](https://github.com/linhd-postdata/rantanplan) tool (de la Rosa et al., 2020).
 This attains a performance of 0.96 [F1](https://en.wikipedia.org/wiki/F1_score); evaluation details are in the paper just cited.

-For all other cases, metrical scansion (i.e. weak and strong metrical syllables) was annotated with an earlier tool, the [ADSO](https://github.com/bncolorado/adsoScansionSystem) system (Navarro-Colorado, 2017), which specializes in Spanish fixed-meter forms.
+For all other cases, metrical scansion was annotated with an earlier tool, the [ADSO](https://github.com/bncolorado/adsoScansionSystem) system (Navarro-Colorado, 2017).
 This attains a performance of 0.95 [F1](https://en.wikipedia.org/wiki/F1_score) on the same dataset as Rantanplan.

 Metrical information was included in a *@met* attribute for each line (*l*) element.
 A **+** sign represents a stressed sylable and a **-** sign represents an unstressed syllable.

 ### Rhyme-scheme

+Rhyme annotation was carried out with the [RhymeTagger](https://github.com/versotym/rhymetagger) tool (Plecháč, 2018).

 Each line element (*l*) includes a *@rhyme* attribute with the label that identifies the rhyme scheme.